IrynaUkr/GitAdvanced/README.md

 so you may need to change the file permissions of the script if you’re creating it from scratch.
 For example, to make sure that prepare-commit-msg is executable, you would run the following command: chmod +x prepare-commit-msg

+#### commit-message
+The commit-msg hook is  called after the user enters a commit message.
+This is an appropriate place to warn developers that their message doesn't adhere to your team's standards.
+The only argument passed to this hook is the name of the file that contains the message.

 #### Pre-Commit
 The pre-commit script is executed every time you run git commit before Git asks the developer for a commit message or generates a commit object.